davidrzs/DavesAlgorithmCollection/README.md

 # Dave's Algorithm Collection

-This repository is a collection of common algorithms from an algorithms and datastructures class.
+This repository is a collection of common algorithms that are taught in first year algorithms classes at ETH Zurich:

+- the Algorithms and Datastructures class
+- the Algorithms and Probability class

 All algorithms are implemented in Java and are NOT thread safe.

 ## On the state of these algorithms